 pull-docker-images job and the

-authorize-aws-account-to-pull-ECR-imagesjob from the source AWS account.
+authorize-aws-account-to-pull-ECR-imagesjob in the source AWS account.

 Ensure that you provide the destination AWS account so that the destination account has permission to pull Docker images.
 If you are retagging images on the same AWS account, you do not need to run the